benradstone/wandisco-documentation/docs/docs/config-properties/application-properties.md

 ### `zone`

-The zone name for where the Fusion server is located.
+The zone name for where the LiveData Plane server is located.
 This is set during installation.

 - Any String (must not be altered)
 - Checked at startup